mapersiani/cse15l-lab-reports/Lab1Report.md

 *by Matteo Persiani*

 ### What you'll need to get started:
-* A laptop or desktop with access to the internet which you can download and install files on.
+* A laptop or desktop with access to the internet on which you can download and install files.

 ### Step 1: Downloading VScode
 1. Start by going to the [VScode download link](https://code.visualstudio.com/download) and downloading the appropriate version of VScode to your computer.